 Centered in faith, the nursing program trains you to be a resilient contender for the hurt and the sick.
 You will learn to manage patient information, process quick decisions and communicate scientific concepts with accessible language.
 As you develop your technical knowledge and skills, you will also grow in how you relate with others to offer hope at each stage of the healing process.

-A two-degree, two-step approach in partnership with University of Detroit Mercy's McAuley School of Nursing prepares you to serve as an emerging leader on the front lines of preventative health care.
+Our two-degree, two-step approach prepares you to serve as an emerging leader on the front lines of preventative health care.

-- Learn to integrate faith and science.
-The nursing program offers a Christ-centered, liberal arts foundation.
-This allows you to engage culture and future workplaces as an influencer.
+- Integrate faith and science.
+The nursing program offers a Christ-centered, liberal arts foundation that allows you to engage others as an influencer.

 - Enjoy the benefits of urban living.
 Take in two Michigan cities during your college years—Grand Rapids and Detroit.
 Both acclaimed cities offer countless opportunities to network with health care professionals, engage diverse populations and partner with local ministries.

 - Join a cohort of like-minded students.
-From the moment you arrive at Cornerstone, you'll be part of a cohort of students who will journey through the four-year nursing program with you, including your transition to Detroit for your third and fourth years.
+From the moment you arrive at Cornerstone University, you'll be part of a cohort of students who will journey through the nursing program with you.

 - School: Traditional Undergrad Academics

 - Degree Type: Associate of Science, Bachelor of Science in Nursing